phdtrong/TicTacToe/README.txt

  Adam Harb, adamharb1999@csu.fullerton.edu
  Albert Paez, albertzeap@csu.fullerton.edu
  Trong Pham, phdtrong@csu.fullerton.edu
 This game is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 1.ORGANIZATION:
  1.1.DIRECTORY: